moshoubash/BloggingPlatform/README.md

 Featured images on blog posts used by the seeder come from [Unsplash](https://unsplash.com/) via [picsum.photos](https://picsum.photos/) (Image License)[https://unsplash.com/license]
 Some of the frontend components are from [Flowbite](https://github.com/themesberg/flowbite) (MIT)

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).

-If you discover a security vulnerability within this package, please send an e-mail to the creator, Caen De Silva, via [caen@desilva.se](mailto:caen@desilva.se).

-All security vulnerabilities will be promptly addressed.

 ## License